nelson-n/cs-math-nn/README.md

 * [Git Cheatsheet](https://github.com/nelson-n/cs-math-nn/blob/main/Assorted/Git/GitCheatsheet.md)
 * [Python Cheatsheet](https://github.com/nelson-n/cs-math-nn/blob/main/ComputerLanguages/Python/PythonCheatsheet.py)

-### To-Do List
+## to-do List
-List 1, Porting in Pre-Existing Work:
-* Add notes on UNIX that I already have.
-* **Machine Learning / AI** Port in pre-existing work from scientia.
-* **Statistics / Mathematics** Port in pre-existing work from scientia..

-List 2, DSA + C++ + Low Level Python:
+* Learn Data Structures and Algorithms foundation.
+* Neural Network work.
+    * Look at Karpathy lectures.
+    * Look at tinygrad tutorial, play with tinygrad.
+    * Build paradigmatic models in sequential order until Transformer model is reached.
+    * Read "Attention Is All You Need" paper.
-* **Higher Level Languages** Finish Fluent Python.
+* Finish Fluent Python.
-* **Data Structures** Learn data structures.
-* **Algorithms** Learn algorithms.
-* **Data Structures** Replicate low-level data structures behind base Python types such as list, array, tuple, dictionary, set.
-For example, build a low-level hash table function and then use this to build a dictionary type in Python (before being able to do this, a hashing function must be built from scratch).
-Build in C++ and then port to Python.
-Use `timeit` to compare the speed of lookup using the standard python dictionary/set type to lookup using my custom built data type.
+* Learn C++ basics (**Computer Languages**), write/replicate a hashing function from scratch in C++ (**Cryptography**), build a low-level hash table function and then use this to build a dictionary type in Python (**Data Structures**), use `timeit` to compare the speed of lookup using the standard Python dictionary implementation versus the dictionary implementation you just wrote.
-* **Lower Level Languages** Learn C++ basics.
-* **Lower Level Languages** Replicate lower level Python functions such as len() in C++, then port to Python and interface with low-level data structures that were already built from scratch.
+* Replicate lower level Python functions such as len() in C++, then port to Python and compare speed.
-* Build a dictionary method using C++ and an R dictionary interface.
-Then publish an R dictionary class to CRAN.

-List 3, Neural Network Work:
-* **Machine Learning / AI** Work on karpathy lectures, tinygrad tutorial, building paradigmatic models in order from scratch until Transformer model is understood.
+* Add LaTeX equations to pre-existing math/stats/neural network exercises and `/Assorted/EquationsCheetsheet.md` based off of this [tutorial](https://blmoistawinde.github.io/ml_equations_latex/#negative-loglikelihood).